awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TrainingJob.md

 Type: Timestamp
 Required: No

+ **EnableInterContainerTrafficEncryption**   <a name="SageMaker-Type-TrainingJob-EnableInterContainerTrafficEncryption"></a>
+To encrypt all communications between ML compute instances in distributed training, choose `True`\.
+Encryption provides greater security for distributed training, but training might take longer\.
+How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+Type: Boolean
+Required: No

  **EnableNetworkIsolation**   <a name="SageMaker-Type-TrainingJob-EnableNetworkIsolation"></a>
 If the `TrainingJob` was created with network isolation, the value is set to `true`\.
 If network isolation is enabled, nodes can't communicate beyond the VPC they run in\.
 Type: Boolean